DeschutesDesignGroupLLC/perscom-docs/docs/support.md

 help you get the assistance you need.
 Whether you have a question or need help troubleshooting, our support options have you covered.

 Our first option is to use our [community support forums](https://community.deschutesdesigngroup.com), where you can connect with other users and find answers to common questions.
-For more personalized assistance, you can also use our ticket support system or email support.
+You can also use our ticket support system or email support for more personalized assistance.
 Please note that only users with Pro and Enterprise subscriptions have access to [ticket](https://support.deschutesdesigngroup.com/hc/en-us/requests/new) and [email](mailto:support@deschutesdesigngroup.com) support.